An open API service indexing awesome lists of open source software.

 As a bug hunter, are your bug bounty reports getting rejected because you don't use a "malicious" Proof of Concept (PoC) app to exploit the vulnerabilities?

-As a security engineer, do you have trouble validating bug bounty reports and performing regression testing?
+As a security engineer, do you struggle with validating bug bounty reports, performing regression testing, and conduct penetration testing?

 ---